pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 ~~~~

 Downstream builds are frequently done in sandboxed environments that cannot
 access the Internet.
+The package sources are unpacked into this environment,
+and all the necessary dependencies are installed.

-Even if this is not the case, and assuming that you took
+Even if this is not the case, and assuming that you took sufficient care to
-sufficient care to properly authenticate downloads, using the Internet
+properly authenticate downloads, using the Internet is discouraged for a number
-is discouraged for a number of reasons:
+of reasons:

 - The Internet connection may be unstable (e.g. due to poor reception)
   or suffer from temporary problems that could cause the process to fail